Skip to main content

 Growth Hormone the Architect of Repair and Recovery

-Growth Hormone (GH), released by the pituitary gland, is critical for cellular repair, regeneration, and maintaining healthy throughout life.
+Growth Hormone (GH), released by the pituitary gland, is critical for cellular repair, regeneration, and maintaining healthy body composition throughout life.
 Its production naturally peaks during deep sleep.
 GH stimulates the liver to produce Insulin-Like Growth Factor 1 (IGF-1), which mediates many of its anabolic effects, such as building lean muscle tissue and promoting the use of fat for energy.

 The age-related decline in GH, known as somatopause, is a significant factor in the loss of muscle mass, decreased exercise capacity, slower recovery, and increased body fat that many adults experience.
 This decline is not isolated; it is often intertwined with the changes in the HPG axis, creating a compounding effect on metabolic dysregulation.